Nutomic/ibis/README.md

 About Ibis
 ===

-Ibis is a federated alternative to Wikipedia.
-It uses the Activitypub protocol for communication between different servers (instances), similar to Mastodon or Lemmy.
-Users can sign up on any instance to read and edit articles, including articles from other instances.
-The project is currently in alpha state, with core functionality working but countless features still missing.
+Ibis is a federated online encyclopedia similar to Wikipedia.
+Users can read, create and edit articles seamlessly across instances.
+It uses the Activitypub protocol to connect users across different websites, similar to Mastodon or Lemmy.
+This ensures that there is no single point of control which may be used for global censorship.
+Instead each Ibis instance is independent and controlled by its admin.
+Admins can decide which rules to enforce, which content to allow and which instances to connect with.
+Users who are unhappy with the rules can easily setup their own Ibis instance with their own rules.

+The project is currently in a proof of concept stage.
+Core features are already working, including creation and editing of articles, full federation and a basic frontend.
+You can see it in action on [ibis.wiki](https://ibis.wiki).
+However more work is needed to get the project ready for production use, to add features like moderation tools, user account management, media support, article discussions and better web design.
+Contributions are welcome!

 Read the [Project Announcement](https://ibis.wiki/article/Announcing_Ibis,_the_federated_Wikipedia_Alternative) for more information.